The animals that live here at Ancient Spring Farm all have big personalities! Meet some of them below.

 Fawna

 There's a longstanding tradition of at least one doe giving birth in the farm's east pasture.
 Two fawns grew up there in late summer 2023 and one stayed through the end of the year.
 Fawna spent much of her days grazing near Warlock and the goats and even came back toward the barn with them when they came in for the night.
 In 2024, Fawna gave birth to her own twins in the east pasture!
-As they grow, we're waiting to see what their sexes are.
-We have some names in mind...
+The fawns were gone by early 2025 but now Fawna's daughter Meg (for megafauna) has chosen to stay in the east pasture with our domesticated animals.